ebiser/Collect/README.md

 # Collect
 registry scanner for installed software

-Version 1.0
+1. Version 1.0
--initial deployment of the application.
+..*initial deployment of the application.
--basic error checking in place.
+..*basic error checking in place.

 Background
 This application Collect.hta is a tool to scan server registry and capture installed software.
 The purpose is to give support team view